 The distinction between “gross negligence” and “criminal negligence” is degree of awareness of the risky behavior.
 With gross negligence, the defendant is conscious of the risk to human life that his or her behavior creates, but acts with disregard for the human life.
 Criminal negligence is when the defendant should’ve been aware, but failed to perceive the substantial and unjustifiable risk to human life that his or her behavior created, and failed to see the risk was unreasonable.

 The four different types of vehicular homicide are defined as either “under the influence” or “impaired” by alcohol or drugs.
 Under the influence “per se” is defined as testing at .08 blood alcohol concentration at the time of the accident.
 However, you can be found under the influence or impaired even at a lower BAC or for being impaired by using a drug.
 Drugs include “controlled dangerous substances,” defined by Maryland law as a drug (or its similar substance or precursor) listed in the Drug Schedule I to V in the Controlled Substance Act.

 The penalty in Maryland will depend on the specific crime and degree of responsibility found to apply by the judge or jury.
 The maximum sentences for the various involuntary manslaughter or vehicular homicides are:

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 There are very few criminal charges as serious as homicide.
-If convicted, you may be facing an extremely long prison sentence, as well as enormous fines.
-Contact an experienced local attorney for a free initial case assessment to discuss your case's merits and possible defenses.
+Even though involuntary manslaughter is not as serious a crime as murder, a conviction can result in a prison sentence as well as enormous fines.
+Contact an experienced criminal defense attorney in Maryland to discuss your case's merits and possible defenses.

 Contact a qualified attorney.